 The reference to atomic conflict is particularly chilling as that speech took place two years before the Cuban missile crisis, and the Bay of Pigs invasion.
-So here’s Che, two years before Miami exiles launch an attempted invasion and the country becomes the main target in an atomic conflict.
-He pushes on in the firm knowledge that the US might bomb Cuba until nothing remains, and he carries on regardless.
+So here is Che, two years before Miami exiles launch an attempted invasion and the country becomes the main target in a prospective nuclear war.
+He pushes on in the knowledge that the US could credibly bomb the country into dust.

 Later in the book Che mentions his vision for the Committees for the Defence of the Revolution.
 It gave a very different perspective on the role of the committees.
 Before I just used to think of them as a bureaucratic organ of local government, like the local Parent Teacher Association or the Parish Council, except… in a Cuban context.
 Now I see that the committees were formed by people who were far more politically-active.
 At Playa Girón the committees organised themselves into an informal paramilitary resistance to the invasion.

-I wonder, if there was ever a similar invasion of the UK, whether we could rely on the disparate network of Territorial Army centres and Cadet Forces to transform themselves into a guerilla defence.
-We recently had the royal diamond jubilee, and across the country people congregated in ad-hoc groups to organise street parties, bake cakes, string up bunting.
-I was surprised by the scale of the organisation, as well as how completely decentralised it was.
-Nobody issued orders or instructions from above, people wanted to celebrate, and the government stepped aside.
-At the time I likened it to a national protest movement, if only the context was slightly different.
+We don’t have any Home Guard in Britain anymore.
+And I wonder, if there was ever an invasion of the UK, could we rely on the disparate network of Territorial Army centres and Cadet Forces to transform themselves into a guerilla defence?
+The royal diamond jubilee was celebrated recently, and across the country people congregated in ad-hoc groups to organise street parties.
+They put tables in the road, strung up bunting on lampposts.
+There were no orders or instructions issued from above, people wanted to go out into the streets, and the government stepped aside.

 The whole event was totally decentralised, and at the same time it appeared so well organised.
 I guess this is what a truly popular social movement might look like, if only the context were slightly different.